caleb-cargill/Iris-Dataset-Parallel-NN-Classifier/Project-Description.md

 (anca.ralescu@uc.edu), a professor at the University of Cincinnati who teaches CS 5137, Machine Learning.

+More information on the Iris Dataset can be found here: https://en.wikipedia.org/wiki/Iris_flower_data_set

 #### Application-Level Objectives
 Must-Have Features:
  - An implementation of a feed-forward neural network that takes advantage of the GPU